kumarms1/flow/Calibration/README.md

 - [x] make the plotting and data analysis code more user friendly/general use
 - [x] simulate cases with same IDM paramaters but different speed and inflow parameters
 - [x] simulate the congested regime with both waves and no waves
-- [ ] reanalyze the results and fix the plot scales
+- [ ] reanalyze the results, fix the plot scales, and think of better representation/metrics for analysis
 - [ ] incorporate the error metrics
 - [ ] t delta swap fix exp4
 - [ ] update README.md and documentation